 A flashback to 1966 shows McMurphy as a hospital ward nurse who joins the army and after months in basic training, arriving for the first time at China Beach where she meets Dr. Richard for the first...

-Troy Evans was actually a Vietnan veteran.
-During a reunion on Good Morning America he stated the show gave him a sense of closure.
+Troy Evans (Sergeant Pepper) was a Vietnan veteran.
+During a reunion on Good Morning America, he stated the show gave him a sense of closure.
 See more »

 Was this review helpful to you?